mikedev0001/The-Devil-Aegis/README.md

 # Date of release

+## Beta version :
+- release date will be in november 14 2025 at 10:00pm

+## Full version :
-i am not sure when i publish it , but it will be publish in these last days or monthes so before 2026 maybe i will add new feauters like The Proxychain protection layout
+-im not sure when it will be because i will have some problems with it but im sure it will be in march 2026

 # The reason of name it "Devil"